openattic/openattic/documentation/developer_docs/vagrant.rst

 **`vagrant destroy` due to wrong provider**

 You may also encounter the error that Vagrant tells you to `vagrant destroy`, but it doesn't seem to work.
-In that case you may have `this <https://github.com/vagrant-libvirt/vagrant-libvirt/issues/561>`_ issue.
+In that case you may be experiencing `this <https://github.com/vagrant-libvirt/vagrant-libvirt/issues/561>`_ issue.

 A workaround for this is to specify your provider as default provider in the Vagrantfile like so::